webix-hub/gitbook-webix-jet/details/inner_events.md

 ### [<span id="error">app:error &uarr;</span>](#errors)

 This is a common event for all errors.
-The errors are logged if you set the **debug** property in your app config:
+The errors are logged if you set the **debug** property in your app config.
+Besides logging errors, this will enable a debugger.

 ```js
 // myapp.js